Tamschi/loess/loess/README.md

 Loess is a parser library and parser generator for proc macros.

+Here's what to expect:

+- A simple, flexible API.
+Loess is relatively unopinionated about how or what you parse, and you can construct (and destructure) `Input` at any time.

+- Shallow parsing (by default).
+For tokens with groups, like `Visibility`, you can opt into deeper (or customised!) parsing via generics.

+- Public fields and one-time validation.
+The parser checks token specifics once when processing input, but trusts you otherwise.

+- A reasonably powerful parser-generator.

+  `grammar!` can emit documentation (for enums) and `PeekFrom`, `PopFrom` and `IntoTokens` implementations on grammar types.

+- **Really** good error reporting from proc macros implemented with Loess, *by default*.

+  This includes locating panics relative to the proc macro input, instead of squiggling the whole macro.

+- Lenient and partial parsing.
+The parsers can continue (after reporting an error) when a repeating parse fails in a delimited group.

+  You can use this property to still emit as much output as possible, which avoids cascading errors.

+- Low-allocation workflow.

+  Loess can (usually) move tokens from input to output without cloning them.
+(You can still clone all grammar types explicitly.)

+- Some bugs.
+For example, none-delimited groups aren't handled yet, which can cause issues when generating macro input with a `macro_rules!` macro.

+Here's what not to expect:

+- Complete coverage of Rust's grammar.
+In fact, Loess really makes no attempt at all in this regard, since I only implement what I need.

+  In particular, unstable grammar is generally out of scope of the included parsers.
+(Loess can help you supply it yourself!)

+- A Syn-replacement (at least not soon).
+While there's no public interaction with Syn, some optional grammar tokens are for now opaque and do defer to Syn when enabled.

+- `Debug`-implementations.
+They aren't that useful here in my experience, but they increase compile-times.

+- Absence of major version bumps.
+Rust's grammar is a moving target and Loess's grammar tokens aren't marked `#[non_exhaustive]` for ease of use.

+  However, shallow parsing should make upgrades fairly painless and errors should alert you specifically to grammar changes that are relevant to you.

+## Examples

+<details><summary>(click to expand code block)</summary>

 ```rust
 use loess::{
     grammar, parse_all, Input, Errors, PeekFrom, PopFrom, IntoTokens,